jpshackelford/lesson-logs/README.md

 Come up with a nice title and create a first entry with today's date and which captures what we are doing below.

-3. Install VSCode.
-See https://code.visualstudio.com.
+3. Install [VSCode](https://code.visualstudio.com).
 We will be using this for editing code.
-Once you have installed it, follow the instructions here so that you can start VSCode from the command terminal.   https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line   If something goes wrong with this second step, don't worry about it.
+Once you have installed it, you will also want to [configure VSCode](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) to start from the command line.
+If something goes wrong with this second step, don't worry about it.
 We can look at it together when we do our first Zoom session.

-4. Install homebrew.
-See https://brew.sh.
+4. Install [homebrew](https://brew.sh).
 We will be using this to make installing other development tools you'll need on your mac much easier.

 5. Install Helm.